sassoftware/python-dlpy/README.rst

 What is DLPy?
 =============
 DLPy is a high-level package for the Python APIs created for the SAS Viya 3.3 (and newer) Deep Learning and Image action sets.
+A SAS Viya VDMML license is required to use these action sets.
 DLPy provides a convenient way to perform deep learning image processing.
 DLPy uses a familiar Keras-style Python API to access and utilize SAS Viya Deep Learning actions in the SAS Cloud Analytic Services (CAS)